skinnyrad/LITHE1/README.md

 What are the column names in the CSV file?
 ```

 LITHE1 will generate and execute the relevant Python code to answer your question.
+The application will show you what code was generated and executed.

 ## Contributing